 In October 2008, the group published its first anthology, Small Towns: A Map in Words.
 Our second anthology, Seasons of Life, came out in January 2011, and our third anthology, Voices from the Ledges, was launched in 2013.

-A fourth anthology, Promptly Speaking, will be published in 2018 by Jade Dragonfly Press and can be purchased on Amazon.
+A fourth anthology, Promptly Speaking, was published in 2018 by Jade Dragonfly Press and can be purchased on Amazon.

 Rosalie Sanara Petrouske